lelaboratoire/rethink-prs/README.md

-# Multilocus Risk Scores
+# Multilocus Risk Scores (MRS)

 This repository contains detailed simulation and analysis code needed to reproduce the results in this study:

 **Expanding polygenic risk scores to include automatic genotype encodings and gene-gene interactions**.
 Trang T. Le, Hoyt Gong, Patryk Orzechowski, Elisabetta Manduchi, Jason H. Moore.
 In preparation.

-## Structure of the repository
+Click [here](https://lelaboratoire.github.io/rethink-prs-ms/) for the latest version of the manuscript.

+## Repository structure

 Simulated datasets can be found in the [`simulated-data`](simulated-data) folder.
+Details on data simulation are provided in the following section.

-The [`mb-mdr`](mb-mdr) contains the initial ETL of the simulated datasets for further analysis, numerically named based on the wrangling process.
+[`mb-mdr`](mb-mdr) contains all the steps necessary to arrive at the MB-MDR outputs and MRS calculated from these outputs (numerically named based on the order of the processing steps).

-Resulting cleaned datasets are placed into the [`results`](results) folder?
+[`analysis`](analysis) contains code analyzing the performance of the MRS model as well as standard PRS, specifically the area under the precision-recall or receiver-operator characteristic curve (auPRC and auROC, respectively).
+Visualization code is also placed here.

+[`results`](results) contains auROC and auPRC of different risk score models as well as entropy-based measures of the simulated datasets.

-Figures in the resulting manuscript can be found in the [`figs`](figs) folder.
+Figures in the resulting manuscript are generated from [`analysis/visualization0.05.Rmd`](analysis/visualization0.05.Rmd) and can be found in the [`figs`](figs) folder.

-We compare the results from mb-mdr to standard prs in [`analysis`](analysis) via a precision-recall & auROC analysis and visualize the results.

 ## Simulated data